Religious identity: Institutional factors

 Studies suggest that institutional factors impact on religious identity.
 For example in a study of Christians, Jews and Muslims in English secondary schools adolescents reported negative representations of their religious traditions in the curriculum and common stereotypes held by their peers.
 These negative ascriptions were perceived by participants to influence their strategies of representing themselves, including hiding their religious affiliations or attempting to pre-empt criticism or bullying by representing the traditions they identified with in an apologetic conciliatory manner.

+Religion's status

+Research shows that events that undermine the status of a religion decrease religious identification.
+For example, abuse scandals in the Catholic church have been shown to reduce Catholic identification.
+This reduction in religious identification was strongest among individuals who identify as Black, are from low-income families, and whose parents have lower levels of education.

 Religious identity trajectories

 By and large, numerous studies have observed ethnic, gender, and generational differences in religious identity.
 However, there have not been as many longitudinal studies on the influence of ethnicity, gender, and generational status on individuals' development of religious identity over time.
 Nevertheless, of the handful of such studies, researchers have focused mainly on adolescence and started to branch out to emerging adulthood.